kranstrom/kranstrom/README.md

 # Hej

 My name is Kristofer Ranström.
-I'm from Sweden 🇸🇪 living in North Carolina 🇺🇸 .
+I'm from Sweden 🇸🇪 .

 I work with Enterprise Architecture 🏛️ , DevOps 🔄 , Business Intelligence 📊 and development 🌱.